sassoftware/saspy/saspy/doc/source/configuration.rst

 pw  -
     (**Strongly discouraged**) A password is required but if this field is left blank, the user is **prompted** for a password at runtime, unless it's found in the authinfo file.

+proxy_authkey -
+    (Optional) The keyword that starts a line in the authinfo file containing user and or password for authenticating to the provided `proxy` server.

+proxy_user -
+    (Optional) The user ID for authenticating to the provided `proxy` server. proxy_pw  -
+    (Optional) The password for authenticating to the provided `proxy` server.

 context -
     The Compute Service has different Contexts that you can connect to.
 Think Appserver in IOM.